mertz1999/TrackNetV3-Pytorch/README.md

 ``` shell
 git clone --branch branch_name git@github.com:volleyanalyzer/TrackNetV3-Pytorch.git
 ```
-because this repository is private, you must to use ssh method for cloning. or set your github username and password for in your local git.
+because this repository is private, you must to use ssh method for cloning or set your github username and password for in your local git.

 Then you need to install pre-requirements. for that use this block of code:
 ```shell